Muterra/doc-golix/spec.md

 6. Exchange key material
 7. Address algorithm

-The file hash is appended to the 1-byte address algorithm field to construct a static GUID.
+The file hash is appended to the 1-byte address algorithm field to construct a static GHID.

 # Object container (GEOC)

 + Preferred stored file extension: no extension
-+ Secondary stored file extension: .guid
++ Secondary stored file extension: .ghid
 + Tertiary stored file extension: .geoc

 GEOCs must be stored by a persistence provider if, and only if, they are referenced in a GOBS or GOBD stored at the same persistence provider.